AI Automation Β· Workflow

 Signal to Cold Email Sequence Workflow

-Follow this workflow to go from a raw buying signal to an active, personalized cold email sequence in under 24 hours, with deduplication and CRM tracking built in from step one.
+Go from a raw buying signal to an active, personalized cold email sequence in under 24 hours, with deduplication and CRM attribution built in from step one.

 Before You Start